Marketing is the overall promotional actions that small, mid-sized businesses takes to keep existing clients and get new ones on a regular basis.

 - High quality services delivered on time and in budget that drive referrals and reputation.
 Paste this on the fridge: MY BUSINESS WILL LIVE, OR DIE BASED ON THE QUALITY AND TIMLY DELIVERY OF MY PRODUCTS OR SERVICES.

 Effective marketing positions your business relative to your competition and drives leads that become prospects and eventually clients – often over an extended period of time.

 Then contented clients become a great source of new business referrals – all part of marketing.

+2. Not embracing marketing.
 A big mistake would be pass off “marketing” to the new hire that has a Facebook account from high school.
-Effective marketing is a team activity – top down.
+Well done marketing is a team activity – top down.